 - creating and thinking critically – children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 From the first full time days in Reception, children begin work learning to recognise and say letter sounds.
 Synthetic phonics (sounding out each letter sound in a word) is of primary importance in our teaching of reading.
 In their bookbags, children will bring home the letter sounds they have been learning.
-They will also bring cards with ‘tricky words’ on, these are words which can’t be sounded out and just have to be memorized e.g. the, go, me.
 Children will have simple reading books in their bag which provide opportunities for them to practise the letter sounds they are learning.
-We recommend that children look at their letter/word cards and share their reading book with an adult at home for 10min every night.
+We recommend that children look at their sound cards and share their reading book with an adult at home for 10min every night.
+The children get a Marvellous Me badge for 5 reads a week.

 Counting is one of our main focuses in Reception and we encourage parents to practise counting at home particularly counting forwards and backwards to 20, recognising, ordering and writing numerals.
 We advise parents to use the mathematical language at home e.g. longer, shorter, curved, straight, behind, next to which helps children to learn the concepts of shape, space and measure.